-Thank you so much for agreeing to be a part of this quirky and esoteric
+Thank you so much for agreeing to be a part of The Writing Desk blog.

-	feature I’ve started here.

-	Imagine I’m about to introduce you to an auditorium, filled with the

-	smiling faces of folks fuelled by caffeine and an eagerness to learn.
+Imagine I’m about to introduce you to an auditorium, filled with the smiling faces of folks fuelled by caffeine and an eagerness to learn.
 What would I say?

 Steve is the co-writer of the Radio 4 comedy drama HighLites with Phil Nodding.
 He’s the author of GLADIO – ..we can neither confirm nor deny.. and his feature film, Hold Back the Night, starred Sheila Hancock (Parallax Pictures, dir.
 Phil Davis), opened Critics Week and won the Prix du Public de la Ville de Cannes and he was the brilliant programme leader on my Creative Writing MA at Northumbria University.